a film by hugh gibson

 ANDRES LANDAU | EDITOR

 With over 15 years experience, Argentina-native Andres Landau is an award-winning editor and post-supervisor.
 In 2011, he oversaw post-production for The National Parks Project, and edited Sirmilik, the 2012 Genie Award winning short documentary by director Zacharias Kunuk.
-Selected credits include Charles Officer’s Unarmed Verses and The Skin We're In, as well as The Missing Tourist, Cree Code Talker, Mission Asteroid, A Tomb with a View, Warm Man, Dead of Winter, A Simple Rhythm, A Place Called Los Pereyra.
+Selected credits include Charles Officer’s Unarmed Verses and Geoff Morrison's The Missing Tourist, Cree Code Talker, Mission Asteroid, A Tomb with a View, Warm Man, Dead of Winter, A Simple Rhythm, A Place Called Los Pereyra.

 CAM WOYKIN | CAMERA